odo-network/state-modules/README.md

 # State Modules

-## UNFINISHED

-State Modules is a lightweight immutable state management library inspired by the pattern provided when combining `redux`, `redux-saga`, and `redux-saga-process`.
-More details to come.
+State Modules provide a powerful mechanism for immutable state management which pulls inspiration from `redux`, `redux-saga`, `redux-saga-process`, and `immuta` (which in-turn is inspired by `immer`).

 ## Installation